White Chocolate Cranberry Cookies

 Soft, chewy cookies loaded with dried cranberries and white chocolate chips.
-Brown butter in the cookie dough takes these White Chocolate Cranberry Cookies with Brown Butter to a whole new level.
+Brown butter in the cookie dough takes these White Chocolate Cranberry Cookies to a whole new level.

 I love all sorts of cookies, but a good white chocolate cranberry cookie is right up near the top of my list of favorites.
 Add brown butter to that cookie, and, well, a good thing just got a whole lot better.

-These White Chocolate Cranberry Cookies with Brown Butter are soft, chewy, and loaded with dried cranberries and white chocolate chips.
+These White Chocolate Cranberry Cookies are soft, chewy, and loaded with dried cranberries and white chocolate chips.
 They’re perfect for holiday baking, or really any time of year.
 Let’s not limit our cookie enjoyment to just a month out of the year, okay?

 You’ll want to plan ahead a little bit when making these, as the dough needs to chill in the refrigerator for at least two hours before you can bake the cookies.
 Since the butter is melted and warm after browning, the dough needs some time to set up.

 As always, be sure not to overbake your cookies.
 They might not look quite done when you take them out of the oven, but that’s ok as they will continue to bake while they cool on the hot pan.
 The key is to take them out of the oven when they have barely golden edges and an almost-set center.

 Can I let you in on a little secret for perfect-looking cookies?
 After you scoop the dough into balls and place on the baking sheet, press a few extra chocolate chips and cranberries down into the tops of the unbaked cookies.
 After baking, you’ll end up with picture-perfect cookies that look to be just bursting with those delicious chips and berries.